On This Page[Hide][Show]

 In this article, we will explore the following:

-- Managing users and user roles;
+- Manage users and user roles;

-- Commissioning and decommissioning of data sets;
+- Commissioning and decommissioning datasets;

-- Supporting initiatives for data integrity and normalization;
+- Support data integrity and normalization initiatives;

-- Training end-users on new reports and dashboards; and
+- Training end users on new reports and dashboards; and

 - Bachelor’s degree from an accredited university or college in computer science;